Pests and Nuisance Animals

 Since their introduction to the country, European Rabbits have caused untold damage to Australia's ecosystems and agricultural industries.
 They are an ongoing problem in Hornsby Shire, impacting native vegetation, residential lawns and gardens, and causing soil erosion through grazing and burrowing activities.

 For large land managers, wild rabbit populations are difficult to control.
 Baiting is ethically controversial and trapping is labour intensive and beyond the ability of Council to make a significant impact on rabbit numbers.Hornsby Shire Council, together with other organisations is involved in broader and more effective initiatives such as the release of biological control agents.
-Shooting of wild rabbits is also periodically undertaken in specified Council parkland areas by professional contactors.
+Shooting of wild rabbits is also periodically undertaken in specified Council parkland areas by professional contractors.

 Much of the land in Hornsby Shire is privately owned or managed by other agencies.
 For wild rabbits in National Parks or Nature Reserves (e.g. Berowra Valley, Ku-ring-gai Chase, Lane Cove, Marramarra, or Muogamarra) contact the New South Wales National Parks and Wildlife Service (Chatswood) on 8448 0400 or visit www.nationalparks.nsw.gov.au